MrThearMan/drf-pipeline-views/docs/quickstart.md

 ```

 Logic blocks are useful if you want to skip some logic methods under certain conditions, e.g., to return a cached result.
 This can be accomplished by raising a `NextLogicBlock` exception.
-The exception can be initialized with
+The exception can be initialized with:
-any number of keyword arguments that will be passed to the next step in the logic, or to the response if it's
+1. `NextLogicBlock()`, which passes given keyword arguments to the next step in the logic (or to the response if it's
-the last step in the logic.
+the last step in the logic) as a dictionary
+2. `NextLogicBlock.with_output(output=...)`, which passes any other output like lists or strings.

 ```python
 from pipeline_views import NextLogicBlock